kitswas/kitswas/README.md

 # 👋 Hi there, @kitswas here

 - Still a student
-- Love ~debugging~ the feeling of a job well done after destroying bugs
+- Love ~debugging~ hunting bugs and the feeling of a job well done after destroying bugs
 - Reading well-written documentation is a pleasure.

 ## ⌨ My skillset includes